sajeebchandan/JWTManager/README.md

 ![image](https://user-images.githubusercontent.com/34353160/86495347-d1c23380-bd9a-11ea-8c65-0b210e75af62.png)

 # What is JWT Manager
-JWT Manager is a small windows desktop app which can generate JSON Web Token using JWT supported hashing algorithoms with necessary claim information you provide.
-It also can validate signatue, expiration of a token as well as can retrive claim information from a token.
+JWT Manager is a small windows desktop app which can generate JSON Web Token using JWT supported hashing algorithms with necessary claim information you provide.
+It also can validate signature, expiration of a token as well as can retrieve claim information from a token.

 # Features
 * Generate JSON Web Token
 * Validate JSON Web Token
-* Retrive all claims information from a token
+* Retrieve all claims information from a token
 * Generate Quick Token

 ## Generate JSON Web Token